vhx/api-documentation/source/includes/_resource.analytics.md

 ```

 <section class="text-2 contain is-internal">
-Analytics usage and engagement data stems from from specific events that are tracked based on user activity.
+Analytics usage and engagement data stems from specific events that are tracked based on customer activity.
 These events can be tracked by making a <code>GET</code> request with a series of query parameters (for events properties) to our collector endpoint, shown to the right.
 The endpoint is a publicly accessible <code>events.gif</code> to work around cross domain issues of making post requests.
 </section>

 <section class="text-2 contain margin-bottom-medium is-internal">
 <span class="is-internal block padding-top-xlarge margin-top-xlarge margin-bottom-medium border-top border--gray-light text--navy" style="font-weight: bold;">Video Playback Events</span>
   Players across all platforms (web, iOS, Android, Roku, and Apple TV) should fire and send the below events to the collector.
 These are based on the HTML5 media events.
-The event name should be passed in via the <code>name</code> query paramter (e.g. <code>?type=video&name=firstplay</code>, <code>?type=video&name=play</code>, <code>?type=video&name=pause</code>, etc.).
+The event type should be <code>type=video</code> and the event name should be passed in via the <code>name</code> query paramter (e.g. <code>?type=video&name=firstplay</code>, <code>?type=video&name=play</code>, <code>?type=video&name=pause</code>, etc.).
 </section>

 <table class="is-internal">